davidfrantz/force/docs/source/howto/lcf.rst

    force-level1-csd -s S2A,S2B -d 20180101,20181231 -c 0,70 /path/to/metadata/directory/ /path/to/datapool / /path/to/datapool/pool.txt T33UUU

 We do not provide these data in the downloadable data because of file size, and as they can be downloaded again anytime.

+Tip

-Please refer to the Level 1 Cloud Storage Downloader `Documentation <https://force-eo.readthedocs.io/en/latest/components/lower-level/level1/level1-csd.html#level1-csd>`_. and `Tutorial <https://force-eo.readthedocs.io/en/latest/howto/level1-csd.html>`_. to know more about Sentinel-2 data downloads and about retrieving and updating the metadata catalogue required to download raw image data.
+Please refer to the Level 1 Cloud Storage Downloader `Documentation <https://force-eo.readthedocs.io/en/latest/components/lower-level/level1/level1-csd.html>`_ and `Tutorial <https://force-eo.readthedocs.io/en/latest/howto/level1-csd.html>`_ to know more about Sentinel-2 data downloads and about retrieving and updating the metadata catalogue required to download raw image data.

 Data Pre-Processing